ZhanYang-nwpu/PE-RSITR/README.md

-# PE-RSITR: Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval
+# Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval
 ##### Author: Zhan Yang
-This is the offical PyTorch code for paper **"PE-RSITR: Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval"**, [Paper]().
+This is the offical PyTorch code for paper **"Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval"**, [Paper]().

 ## Please share a <font color='orange'>STAR ⭐</font> if this project does help

 ## Introduction
-This is Multi-Granularity Visual Language Fusion (MGVLF) Network, the PyTorch source code of the paper "PE-RSITR: Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval".
+This is the novel and sophisticated PETL framework for the RS image-text retrieval task, the PyTorch source code of the paper "Parameter-Efficient Transfer Learning for Remote Sensing Image-Text Retrieval".
+Specifically, the proposed framework consists of the pretrained CLIP model, the multimodal remote sensing adapter (MRS-Adapter), and a hybrid multi-modal contrastive (HMMC) learning objective.

-It is built on top of the [TransVG](https://github.com/djiajunustc/TransVG) in PyTorch.
+1. We design a simple yet effective loss function: the hybrid multi-modal contrastive (HMMC) loss for PETL-based RS image-text retrieval.
+Experimental results prove that the proposed HMMC loss is effective in further improving the performance on top of the proposed MRS-Adapter.
-Our method is a transformer-based method for visual grounding for remote sensing data (RSVG).
+2. We provide comprehensive empirical studies for the PETL-based RS image-text retrieval task.
+Our qualitative and quantitative results demonstrate that the proposed method is promising and of great potential for practical applications.
-It has achieved the SOTA performance in the RSVG task on our constructed RSVG dataset.
+3. Extensive experiments show that our approach can significantly reduce 98.9\% of fine-tuning parameters without performance sacrifice compared to full fine-tuning.
+The comprehensive benchmark results are insightful for future research.

 ### Network Architecture